-Smart home hubs are a glimpse to the future, displaying how the interconnectedness of things is making its way to our immediate environment.
-Everything from TV to refrigerators and thermostats can be monitored and altered with the best smart home hubs at the click of a button, or by using a simple voice command.
-If you’re currently shopping for a hub but don’t know what makes the ideal product, we’ve got you covered.
+Smart home hubs serve as bridges that allow us to connect our devices to each other.
+Everything from TV to refrigerators and thermostats can be monitored and controlled with the best smart home hubs at the click of a button or a simple voice command.
+If you’re currently shopping for a hub but don’t know where to begin, we’ve got you covered.
 Here are the best smart home hubs in the market based on price and capabilities.
-Don’t know where to even begin?
-Start by reading our guide to building smart apartment, which walks through choosing smart lights, picking a hub, automating your home, and more.

-We had the opportunity to test the latest in the Amazon Echo family, the Echo Plus.
-The smart home incorporation means we no longer need a bridge to connect Alexa with the rest of our smart home devices, and after a few Amazon updates, Alexa is now more capable than ever.
+We had the opportunity to test the Echo Plus.
+The smart home incorporation means we no longer need a bridge to connect Alexa with most smart home devices that work with Zigbee, as the Plus has Zigbee built in.
 The digital assistant can now recognize individual voices and answer or relay commands and preferences based on these user preferences.

 We can now bundle devices in order for Alexa to micromanage them individually or in tandem with one another.
 For example, with the new Routines feature, by simply saying “Good morning, Alexa” our digital assistant can turn on the bedroom lights, start that oh-so-necessary first cup o’ coffee, and relay our daily flash briefings as we get ready.

 Nonetheless, the Echo Plus does have its downfalls.
 Like the Echo, the Echo Plus still has rather lackluster sound quality meaning the device isn’t necessarily the best for blasting our favorite playlists.
 Outside of the most ardent of audiophiles, though, the sound system is solid enough for most.